developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/configreference/index.md

 	  </CustomKioskMode>

 ### setStatusBarDisable
-**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter can disable the Android Status Bar, which could otherwise allow a user to launch another app or activity, effectively quitting the kiosk app.
+**Applies to Android devices with MX 5.1 and higher OSX 5.1 and higher.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter can disable the Android Status Bar, which could otherwise allow a user to launch another app or activity, effectively quitting the kiosk app.
 Disabled by default (Status Bar is active).
+[Which MX/OSX is installed?](http://techdocs.zebra.com/mx/mx-version-on-device/)

 **Possible Values**: